AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 ###########

 Now that we have covered initializing integrators, lets examine how we actually use them.
-By far the most used methods are integrate and integrate_dense.
+By far the most used methods are :code:`.integrate` and :code:`integrate_dense`.
 Both methods, take as the first input a full-state vector containing the initial state, time, controls, and parameters as well as the final time that we wish to integrate these initial inputs to.

-The :code:`.integrate` method  integrates this initial full-state input vector to final time :code:`tf` and returns just the full-state at the final time. integrate_dense takes the same inputs but returns all intermediate full-states calculated by the integrator as single python list.
+The :code:`.integrate` method  integrates this initial full-state input vector to final time :code:`tf` and returns just the full-state at the final time.
+:code:`integrate_dense` takes the same inputs but returns all intermediate full-states calculated by the integrator as single python list.
 We also call provide integrate_dense with an additional arguments specifying that we would like to return :code:`N` evenly spaced steps between :code:`t0` and :code:`tf` rather than the exact steps taken by the solver.
 These :code:`N` states and controls will be calculated from the exact steps taken by the integrator using a fifth order interpolation method.
-For the DOPRI54 method, interpolated states have effectively the exact same error as the true steps taken by the integrator.
-However, for the DOPRI87 method, interpolated states will have the larger locals error owing the difference in order between the integration and interpolation.
+For the :code:`"DOPRI54"` method, interpolated states have effectively the exact same error as the true steps taken by the integrator.
+However, for the :code:`"DOPRI87"` method, interpolated states will have the larger locals error owing the difference in order between the integration and interpolation.
 In practice the maximum local error at any point along the trajectory is typically 2 orders of magnitude larger than the integration tolerances.